JHNUL/home-server-apps/message-server/README.md

 docker compose -f src/docker/docker-compose.yml down --remove-orphans -v
 ```

-You can run your application in dev mode that enables live coding using:
+You can run your application in dev mode:

 ```shell
 mvn quarkus:dev
 ```

-> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

 ## Packaging the application